Understanding-Trauma Informed Care

-Trauma-informed care (TIC) has gained popularity among mental health professionals in recent years.
+Trauma-informed therapy, commonly referred to as trauma-informed care (TIC) has gained popularity among mental health professionals in recent years.
 It’s a type of therapy that focuses on the impact of trauma on a person’s mental health through a person-centered approach.
 This means that each client is assessed as a whole, taking into consideration all areas of their life that may have been impacted by traumatic experience(s).

 Trauma-informed therapists are knowledgeable about the impacts of trauma and are careful not to trigger or re-traumatize their clients inadvertently.
 This approach to therapy emphasizes the importance of ensuring that clients feel both physically and emotionally safe in their sessions.